Posted June 2, 2015

 - The Supreme Court will announce this month whether it intends to take up a case brought by Motorola against a cartel of liquid-crystal display makers in a court battle with potentially significant implications for the increasingly-complex global supply chains of device manufacturers, the New York Times reports.

 - The U.S. Federal Trade Commission, which enforces antitrust law, filed a lawsuit on Friday aimed at stopping the $1.9 billion merger of medical technology provider Steris Corp and British sterilization services provider Synergy Health Plc.

-- Cyber-criminals are distributing TeslaCrypt ransomware via the Angler exploit kit and Tor network in a “new bid to hold organizations to ransom for thousands of dollars.”
-The malware leverages a memory-resident, file-less technique called Bedep that minimizes the observable footprint of an infection.
+- Cyber-criminals are distributing TeslaCrypt Ransomware: A type of malicious software designed to block access to a computer system until a sum of money is paid. via the Angler exploit kit and Tor network in a “new bid to hold organizations to ransom for thousands of dollars.”
+The Malware: Software that is intended to damage or disable computers and computer systems. leverages a memory-resident, file-less technique called Bedep that minimizes the observable footprint of an infection.